Babez for Breakfast

-Babez for Breakfast is the fifth studio album by Finnish rock band Lordi, released on 10 September 2010.
+Babez for Breakfast is the fifth studio album by the Finnish rock band Lordi, released on 10 September 2010.
 As is traditional for the band, their costumes were renewed for the release of this album.
 The album was produced by Michael Wagener.
 It was the final album to feature both Kita and Awa before their departure from the band.

 The first single, "This Is Heavy Metal", was released digitally on 9 August 2010, and physically a week later on 16 August.
-There were only an estimated 200 physical copies of the single made and it is seen as a rare collectors' item amongst Lordi fans.
+There were only an estimated 200 physical copies of the single made and it is seen as a rare collector's item amongst Lordi fans.

 A limited edition of the album, entitled The Breakfast Box includes bonus merchandise and was released on 18 October 2010.

 Recording

 The recording of the album started on 16 February 2010 at WireWorld Studio in Nashville, Tennessee, United States.
 The band had 44 demos to choose from, of which 15 made the final cut.